 Your limited liability company (LLC) must be operated as a business, not as a personal piggy bank.
 There’s a big landmark case, it came out – well, there’s this 2005 California bankruptcy case called In re Turner, the judge basically says listen LLCs, limited partnership corporations, they’re business entities.

-If you just put assets in there and there’s no business purpose, you just put your personal vacation home or your personal residence or just your cash bank account into the limited liability company (LLC) just to shield it from creditors or for estate planning; but you take the money out all the time to pay for your personal expenses instead of taking out profits like a normal business would, you take profit.
+If you just put assets in there and there’s no business purpose, you just put your personal vacation home or your personal residence or just your cash bank account into the limited liability company (LLC) just to shield it from creditors or for estate planning; but you take the money out all the time to pay for your personal expenses instead of taking out profits as a normal business would, you take profit.
 You’re just paying your car payment directly out of the LLC bank account, or it’s just a strictly personal asset like your home.
 You’re not using your limited liability company (LLC) in a business context and the creditor is going to pierce it, and this case, Strangi versus CIR, that was a Family Limited Partnership.

 That was a partnership used for estate planning, but they use it improperly and this is one of the things that they did.
 They used a limited partnership like a piggy bank.
 There’s no purpose for it and it failed to provide estate tax savings.

 Now, let’s talk – this is the number one tool you use, FLPs and FLLCs to reduce the amount of your taxable estate so that you pay fewer estate taxes.
 Now right now 2011, 2012 you only pay in estate tax.
 If at the time you die your estate is worth more than $5 million, there’s a tax of 35% on anything over that.